benjamincrozat/content/posts/laravel-sanctum-api-tokens-authentication.md

 ## Install Laravel Sanctum via Composer

-The package now come installed by default in any new Laravel application.
+The package now comes installed by default in any new Laravel application.

-If for some reasons you don't have Laravel Sanctum in your project, install it using Composer:
+If for some reason you don't have Laravel Sanctum in your project, install it using Composer:

 ```bash
 composer require laravel/sanctum